All Episodes

 Hello there.

-Mr. Ryerson, I've been an aspiring young yogi here, and during my practice of the yoga, it's actually led me back to the Bible, God.
+I've been an aspiring young yogi here, and during my practice of the yoga, it's actually led me back to the Bible, God.

 And I was wondering, your intuitive powers, are you using yogi or the chakras, calming of the quiet, quieting the mind with the use of yogi, or how are you doing this?

-For instance, Jesus uses the root word, yoke, on multiple occasions, even saying, put upon yourself my yoke, or the yoke of the Christ.
+For instance, Jesus uses the root word yoke on multiple occasions, even saying, put upon yourself my yoke or the yoke of the Christ.

-Furthermore, he spoke of the importance of the body as a temple, he spoke about how the kingdom or the order of things is within the body, and my own intuitive process interprets the book of Revelations as a book of yoga, that the seven churches and the seven candlesticks and the seven seals are the seven chakras.
+And my own intuitive process interprets the book of Revelations as a book of yoga, that the seven churches and the seven candlesticks and the seven seals are the seven chakras.

-That as those energies are opened up, people reach either individual potential or they reach the collective potential that then becomes the fulfillment of the prophecy that the book is associated about.
+And that as those energies are opened up, people reach either individual potential or they reach the collective potential that then becomes the fulfillment of the prophecy that the book is associated about.

 So yoga is very much part of the intuitive development process.